Sunday, October 16, 2011

 of the town,

-equal grounds
+at equal grounds

-as if His story
+with Jay Z, as if His story

 was only a sample